 Potty Training: 10 Things Parents Don't Tell You.

-Hello minions, it's a "Monday" on Tuesday and I'm sure you're all dreading getting back to the norm.
+Hello minions, it's a "Monday" on Tuesday, and I'm sure you're all dreading getting back to the norm.
 We spent our long weekend in the pool and watching movies, it was as relaxing as life gets with three little ones.
-My sister also had her first baby over the weekend and I could write a whole lot about that and why it's the reason pigs might be flying over your house and Hells frozen over.
+My sister also had her first baby over the weekend, and I could write a whole lot about that, and why it's the reason pigs might be flying over your house, and why Hell has frozen over.

-2. Owning a carpet cleaner, spot cleaner or something of this nature is SUPER handy for those potty training with carpeted areas.
-If you want to straight up stop using diaper during the day then get use to scrubbing the floor or your house smelling like pee.
+2. Owning a carpet cleaner, spot cleaner, or something of this nature, is SUPER handy for potty training with carpeted areas.
+If you want to straight up stop using diaper during the day, then get use to scrubbing the floor, or your house smelling like pee.
 Thank you Bissell, I don't know what I'd do without a carpet cleaner.
-(House full of hard floors but they always manage to get the carpet.)
+(House full of hard floors, but they always manage to get the carpet.)

 4. If your child wants to potty train but loves to wear pants...watch out.
 Not only do you have the hassle of getting two garments out of the way, you also feed the laundry monster.
 I swear laundry doubles when you're potty training.

 5. BEWARE of the hands!
 We all know that little fingers are "iffy" to say the least.
-They touch every thing and lets face it....boogers are not off limits for these little guys.
+They touch every thing, and lets face it....boogers are not off limits for these little guys.
 When you bring potty training into play....you also plant an "unknown to you" seed that grows their curiosity of the body.
-This means looking at and of course finding ways to touch themselves.
-It's normal but it's gross when you consider all the things kids touch.
-This now means that your kids may as well be rubbing their butts on everything they touch....it's basically the same.
+This means looking at, and of course finding ways to touch themselves.
+It's normal, but it's gross when you consider all the things kids touch.
+This now means that you're kids may as well be rubbing their butts on everything they touch....it's basically the same.
 Purell and hand wipes are now your new best friends.

-9. Don't be surprised to find your potty training toddler in the corner, pants down and pooping in a bucket.
-Potty chairs and buckets look a lot alike and for some reason, seem like a good place to go when your two and the mood strikes you.
+9. Don't be surprised to find your potty training toddler in the corner, pants down, and pooping in a bucket.
+Potty chairs, and buckets look a lot alike, and for some reason seem like a good place to go when you're two, and the mood strikes you.

-Welcome to the nuthouse, where the walls are covered in poo, cups occasionally get peed in and mental break-downs are common.
-It definitely isn't a place for the weak but those who succeed will be rewarded greatly.
-After all, what better reward then never having to wipe someone else's butt again....you know, if you make it through.
+Welcome to the nuthouse!
+Where the walls are covered in poo, cups occasionally get peed in, and mental break-downs are common.
+It definitely isn't a place for the weak, but those who succeed will be rewarded greatly.
+After all, what better reward than never having to wipe someone else's butt again....you know, if you make it through.
 Haha